Module 5 Quick Field Guide

 Critical Warnings

 - Warning Do not mix device models in a single fusion job.
-L2 Pro and K1 segments cannot be fused together.
-PortalCam is a separate pipeline and cannot be mixed with either.
-If the project requires multiple device types, treat them as separate fusion jobs and register manually afterward.
+L2 Pro, K2, and K1 segments cannot be fused together.
+If the project requires multiple device models, each model is its own fusion job and the results are registered manually afterward

 - Warning Interrupting a fusion processing run can corrupt the project file.
-A 200-minute project at Medium Quality requires approximately 65 hours of continuous compute time.
-Set a machine that can run uninterrupted for the full duration.
+Set a machine that can run uninterrupted.
+A 200-minute project at Medium Quality requires approximately 65 hours of continuous compute time